ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/it/WRITING_ITS.md

 The `invoker.properties` within this directory is inherited by all projects implicitly for global configuration.

+## Naming

+The project directory name should summarise what the test is for, starting with a GitHub issue number if relevant.

+The `groupId` of the project should be the directory name.
+This ensures that each test is isolated.

+The local repository can be found in the `target/it-repo` directory.

 ## Skipping tests conditionally

 If there are certain conditions where the test should not run, you can create a script within the test